 Rigid Lifelines professionals are dedicated to designing and manufacturing a variety of fall protection systems that meet or exceed OSHA requirements and ANSI Z359 code.
-Our team of engineers and safety professionals combine over 30 years of experience in the fall protection industry to manufacture fall protection systems that utilize the most advanced technology and designs.
+Our team of engineers and safety professionals have extensive experience in the fall protection industry to manufacture fall protection systems that utilize the most advanced technology and designs.

-Rigid Lifelines production facilities are certified under the ISO 9001:2008 Quality Management System to provide superior quality products.
+Rigid Lifelines production facilities are certified under the ISO 9001:2015 Quality Management System to provide superior quality products.
 And every welder at Rigid Lifelines is certified to handle steel (D1.1) and aluminum (D1.2) in accordance with the rigorous requirements and lab testing established by the American Welders Society (AWS).